offalynne/Input/docs/6.3/Functions-(Further-Verbs).md

 |`verb2`                |[verb](Verbs-and-Bindings)|Name of a required [verb](Verbs-and-Bindings)                                                                                  |
 |...                    |                          |etc.                                                                                                                           |

-A "chord" is a set of verbs that must be pressed together, for example `ctrl + alt + delete` or `ctrl + S`.
+A "chord" is a set of verbs that must be pressed together (near simultaneously, in combination) for example `ctrl + alt + delete` or `ctrl + S`.
 When all of the specified verbs are pressed together, the chord verb itself is activated.
 If there is too much time between individual key presses, determined by the `maxTimeBetweenPresses` argument, then the chord verb will fail to activate.

 #### **Example**